radio-jaune/website/README.md

 * [Thumbor](https://github.com/thumbor/thumbor)
 * [Cloudinary](https://cloudinary.com/)
 * cloudflare
+* I found another `CDN` which gives a free plan, to assess : https://gcorelabs.com/cdn/free/

 Another important aspect about using CDNs for projects with zero or litle money :

 * In those projects, we will consume free plan until it's exceeded every month.
-* Let's not drop the idea of using CDNs, just because we haven't got any money.
+* Let's not drop the idea of using `CDN`s, just because we haven't got any money.
-* So to still use CDN, here is an idea :
+* So to still use `CDN`, here is an idea :
   * We setup `upptime` https://github.com/upptime/upptime
   * and we setup some tests on all images : when it is a 404,; we need a RED ALERT notification on chatops (discord clask rocket chat zulip, etc..)

 And last but not least, here is my main architectrure design:
 * defining the entire processing lifecycle of images, from git commit to production,
-* main goal is to use several CDN fgree plans :
+* main goal is to use several `CDN` free plans :
-  * to maximize our CDN capacity, without paying
+  * to maximize our `CDN` capacity, without paying
-  * to avoid dropping the CDN feature, just because people do not know yet how oor if they are going to have enough money to pay CDN when trtaffic increases.
+  * to avoid dropping the `CDN` feature, just because people do not know yet how oor if they are going to have enough money to pay CDN when trtaffic increases.
 * i will use both cloudinary and optimole : cloudinary only for png (because it is the only thing its good at according a few reviews i read), and oinly les than 5 image files, like the most important ones taht are for unflold into SMS and things like Telegram channels, chats etc...

-Here is the architecture to use both CDNs :
+Here is the architecture to use both `CDN` :

 ![cdn architecture](./documentation/cdn/architecture/pokus.cdn.architecture.drawio.png)